MileHacker Logo

 • Electric Shuttle: A small electric shuttle service transports visitors from the My Son sanctuary entrance gate to the main archaeological complex.
 This ride is covered in the entrance fee.

-• Accessibility: My Son Sanctuary has limited accessibility for travelers with mobility challenges.
+• Accessibility: My Son sanctuary Sanctuary has limited accessibility for travelers with mobility challenges.

-• Whereas the electric shuttle assists, paths within the site are unpaved in some areas, uneven, and may have steps, making wheelchair navigation difficult.
+• Whereas the electric shuttle assists, paths within the complex are unpaved in some areas, uneven, and may have steps, making wheelchair navigation difficult.

 • No cable cars or funiculars exist at My Son.
 The site mainly involves walking.